 Prior to attending law school, Flannery received a Master of Science from the London School of Economics and Political Science in Law, Anthropology and Society.
 Her dissertation examined the conflict between public and private conceptions of the political subject in both biotechnological and revolutionary discourse.
 This segued nicely into her next career—six years as an oyster farmer in Waquoit Bay on Cape Cod.
 Flannery also serves as a Town Meeting Member and as a member of the Charter Review Committee for the Town of Falmouth.
 She lives in Woods Hole, Massachusetts and wishes she had more time to go sailing.

-Originally from Dillsburg, Pennsylvania, Mary Brigh is currently a 3L student in the dual Juris Doctor/Master of Public Policy degree program.
+Originally from Dillsburg, Pennsylvania, Mary Brigh Lavery ’20 is currently a 3L student in the dual Juris Doctor/Master of Public Policy degree program and Editor-in-Chief of the UMass Law Review.
 This past summer she was a 2019 Rappaport Law and Public Policy Fellow and interned for the Massachusetts Caucus of Women Legislators.
 In the summer of 2018, she worked for the Commonwealth of Pennsylvania Governor’s Office of General Counsel in the Department of Health.

 Mary Brigh is passionate about tackling women’s issues and advocating for women’s rights.
 As a member of UMass Law Review, Mary Brigh has focused her research on reformed nondisclosure agreements and how states can pass NDA legislation in light of the #MeToo Movement.
 In addition to Law Review, she is a member of the National Moot Court Team awarded Best 2018 Regional Brief, an Evidence teaching assistant, and assistant to the Dean of the Public Interest Law Program.